 5. Evolve the digital culture in your organization

 How do you evolve the digital culture in an organization?
-This is likely the most difficult part of the digitalization.
+This is likely the most difficult part of digitalization.
 The current trends in the industry suggest focusing on transparency, inclusion, and openness is the best way to go.

 This demands a suitable, clear, effective, and bidirectional communicative approach.
 You should already have a top-down communication flow from corporate-level management to laboratory management to employees.
 Make sure you also hear the employees out by implementing bottom-up communication channels.
 Be open, communicate early, clearly, and honestly, and listen to the feedback.
 Your employees are your teammates and you want to get them on the same boat.